IBM/ibm-cloud-functions-serverless-ocr-openchecks/docs/BLUEMIX.md

 # Setting up the environment

-This document describes how to use Bluemix to set up the Cloudant database, Object Storage services, and SendGrid email service.
+This document describes how to use Bluemix to set up the Cloudant database, Object Storage service, and SendGrid email service.
 You'll also need a [Docker Hub](https://hub.docker.com/) account.

 After completing the steps here, proceed to [set up the OpenWhisk actions, triggers, and rules](OPENWHISK.md).